Aunt Sally's happy family? (8,5)

 'happy family?' is the wordplay.

-'happy' becomes 'laughing' (I can't explain this - if you can you should give a lot more credence to this answer).
+'happy' becomes 'laughing' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 'family?' becomes 'stock' (family is a kind of stock).